RedHatInsights/curiosity-frontend/CONTRIBUTING.md

   $ yarn test:dev
   ```

 From there you'll be presented with a few choices, one of them is "update", you can then hit the "u" key.
-Once the update script has run you should see additional changed files within Git, make sure to commit them along with your changes or testing will fail.
+Once the update script has run you should see additional changed files within Git, make sure to commit them along with your changes or continuous integration testing will fail.

 ##### Checking code coverage
 To check the coverage report from the terminal run